Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Acknowledgement

 \section{Acknowledgement}

 The first author acknowledges the financial support of the King Abdullah University of Science and Technology (KAUST).
-The last author acknowledges the funding of an Australian Research Council Discovery Project DP230102250 titled ``Feature learning for high-dimensional functional time series".
+The last author acknowledges the funding of an Australian Research Council Discovery Project DP230102250 titled ``Feature learning for high-dimensional functional time series" and Macquarie University DataX consilience center.
+The authors are grateful for the comments from the participants at the Australian National University, University of Auckland, Australian Government Actuary, the 6\textsuperscript{th} International Conference on Econometrics and Statistics (EcoSta 2023), Joint Statistical Meeting, and Australian Statistical Conference in 2023.